 You are here

-Subversion is a version control tool designed to keep track of source changes made by groups of developers working on the same files, allowing them to stay in sync with each other as each individual chooses.
+Subversion, sometimes called SVN, is a version control tool designed to keep track of source changes made by groups of developers working on the same files, allowing them to stay in sync with each other as each individual chooses.
 A description of Subversion's main features (e.g. versioning of directories and binary files, properly atomic commits) can be found at the Subversion project's home page, along with other sources of documentation and help.

 Full details of how to set up and access a new repository on this service can be found on the Version Control Service web page of the Edinburgh Compute and Data Facility.
 This service also supports access via iFriend accounts, and full details of how to set this up can be found in the FAQ section of the IS document.
+Note that some additional configuration for iFriend access may be required.
+If you have an existing Subversion repository with Edinburgh Compute and Data Facility and have reached your disk quota limit, an increase can be requested here.

 There's a very helpful, and complete, free book available online, Version Control with Subversion by Ben Collins-Sussman, Brian W. Fitzpatrick & C. Michael Pilato.

 Note that the CVS repository that holds the School of Informatics' official web pages is an entirely separate service.
-To find out about that see Using CVS on the Informatics Web Server
+To find out about that see Using CVS on the Informatics Web Server.

 A particularly helpful book to read is Open Source Development with CVS by Karl Fogel and Moshe Bar.
 The complete book is available free online.